The

 Where the change is not supported by documented evidence

 Where an individual’s request is not supported by official documentary evidence, and a decision is made under the Privacy Act to refuse access, the individual can apply under the FOI Act to amend or annotate their personal records.
-A decision to refuse amendment under the Privacy Act must include the reasons for refusal and the individual should be advised that they can complete
+For more information, refer to How to make a FOI request.

 Under the legislation that governs it, we do not have any power to ‘create’ a new identity, including where a person chooses to change their name.
 Under Australian law, the State and Territory Registrars of Births, Deaths and Marriages (RBDM) are the responsible authorities for preferred name changes.